Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

-In this paper, we will focus on possible initial conditions for inflationary solutions to the cosmological equations. {\bf It follows from the above that those initial conditions for which $\zeta\leq 0$ should be excluded from consideration as an artifact in our Universe.} As we will see in the next subsection, this is exactly what happens in the model under study.
+No less interesting is the question of the left-hand limit giving $\zeta\rightarrow 0^{\,-}$ (and, of course, $\Upsilon(x)\rightarrow 0^{\,-}$).
+The answer and its consequences turn out to be very non-trivial and will be discussed in Sec.4.
+But until then, we will focus on possible initial conditions for inflationary solutions to the cosmological equations. {\it It follows from the above that those initial conditions for which $\zeta\leq 0$ should be excluded from consideration as an artifact in our Universe.} As we will see in the next subsection, this is exactly what happens in the model under study.